cortex-current/Ecommerce_trends/README.md

   DATE_DIFF(max(DATE(order_purchase_timestamp)),min(DATE(order_purchase_timestamp)), DAY) as days_difference
 FROM orders;
 ```
+The dates for orders available in the dataset range from 2016-09-04 to 2018-10-17.
 <p align="center">
 <img src="https://github.com/mkadwani/SQLproject/blob/screenshots/1.PNG" width=40% height=40%>

-### List out all the cities and states in the dataset.
+### List of the cities and states in the dataset
 ```sql
 SELECT DISTINCT geolocation_city as cities
 FROM geolocation